How Do You Negotiate Selling Your Gold Coast Home?

 What if the negotiation drags on forever?

 No one wants endless calls and emails.
-Smart negotiation includes deadlines and clear next steps to keep buyers engaged but not rushed.
+Smart negotiation involves setting deadlines and clear next steps to keep buyers engaged without feeling rushed.

 What if I sell too cheap?